Galactica (roller coaster): Ride layout

 Trains navigating the fly-to-lie (left) and inline twist (right) elements.

 Galactica departs the station and ascends a chain lift hill.
 The train enters the first drop, dips to the right, and rises back up through the ride's centrepiece theming element – a portal – which correlates to the ride's space theme.
 Immediately following this, the track twists, turning riders from the prone position onto their backs.
 The train then embarks on a large upward left turn before twisting again, returning riders to the prone position.
 After exiting from this lie-to-fly element, the train passes underneath a small ravine before pitching up into a tight turn over the plaza area.
 A 360-degree inline twist is followed by a series of smaller turns and dips in the track, before coming to a stop on the brake run and returning to one of the ride's two stations.

 Reception

-The Tussauds Group, owners of Alton Towers in the early 2000s, claimed that Air contributed to the park's strong performance in 2002 and 2003.
+The Tussauds Group, then owners of Alton Towers in the early 2000s, claimed that Air contributed to the park's strong performance in 2002 and 2003.

 In Amusement Todays annual Golden Ticket Awards, Air was ranked in the top 50 among steel roller coasters numerous times following its opening.
 It peaked at position 24 in 2003, before dropping to 34 in 2004 and 36 in 2005.
 In 2006, it tied ranked 49th with another Bolliger & Mabillard flying coaster, Superman: Ultimate Flight.
 The ride would drop out of the annual rankings the following year, although it would make a brief reappearance as Galactica in 2015 when it ranked 38th.